sixeyed/dc-mta-workshop/setup.md

 ### Azure VM

 You are welcome to use one of our hosted VMs on Microsoft's Azure cloud.
 This is a Windows Server 2016 VM with Docker EE already installed.
-Sign up at the [registration page]() and you will be emailed a link with connection details.
+You will have be provided with the VM credentials at the workshop.

 > Your Azure VM will be destoyed after the workshop, so your work will be lost - but the images you push to Docker Hub will still be available.